 The file you download will need to be unzipped and installed.
 If you have any doubts about how to do this just bring the downloaded file with you on your laptop and we will help with the installation.

 This course is aimed at early stage and developing composing students who will benefit from a quite tightly defined brief.
-It will be taught through one-to-one tutorials of about 20 minutes each day supplemented with support at other times during play- throughs, try-outs and performance.
-To join this course students are requested to complete the pre-Summer School task below.
-Choose a short poem or a verse from a longer text (up to a maximum of about six lines).
-Then, reflecting as much as possible the imagery, atmosphere and essence of the poem, prepare two of the following:
+After a group introduction on the first day, the course will be taught through one-to-one tutorials of about 20 minutes each day supplemented with support at other times during play-throughs, try-outs and performance.

 The M4P Summer School timetable presents a wide array of exciting and enticing courses.
 If you are considering enrolling on this course please resist the temptation to fill your entire day with courses!
-To get the most out of A WAY WITH SOUND, in fact to get anything at all out of it, it is crucial that you leave sufficient space free during each day for time to develop your composing.
+To get the most out of COMPOSING SKILLS it is crucial that you leave sufficient space free during each day for time to develop your composing.
 This will often mean going off to find a quiet place to work and write for several timetable sessions a day.

 CC - Clarinet Choir